What we do

 We are directly accountable to the Scottish Parliament for the delivery of our functions which were set out in the Scottish Fiscal Commission Act 2016.

 The Commission must produce two reports each financial year forecasting Scottish GDP, income from devolved taxes and expenditure on devolved social security benefits.
 Our forecasts inform the Scottish Budget and assist in the scrutiny of fiscal events.
-The Commission also provides an assessment of the reasonableness of the Government’s borrowing projections.
-In 2023 we will produce a report on the long-term sustainability of the Scottish Government’s public finances.
+The Commission also provides an assessment of the reasonableness of the Government’s borrowing projections and produces reports on the long-term sustainability of the Scottish Government’s public finances.

 We are based in Governor’s House, Edinburgh.
 We buy in some administrative support services from the Scottish Government, including IT support, human resources and financial services.